MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/import-custom-controls.md

 To create and import a solution file:

-1. Create a new folder inside the sample component folder and name it **Solution** (or any name of your choice) using the command `mkdir Solutions`.
+1. Create a new folder inside the cdsproj folder and name it **Solution** (or any name of your choice) using the command `mkdir Solutions`.
 Navigate into the directory using the command `cd Solutions`.

 2. Create a new solutions project using the following command.
 The solution project is used for bundling the code component into a solution zip file that is used for importing into Common Data Service.